 The Scarlet Macaw used to be found in around 85% of Costa Rica’s territory.
-Today, only two populations are viable, and one has local scientists and people’s determination to thank for.
+Today, only two populations are viable, and one has local scientists, a beach hotel, and people’s determination to thank for.
 Can this example help other species’ populations around the world to recover?

 What Happened to the Scarlet Macaw?